Specialist13/2025-uni-blockchain/README.md

     - Min similarity (bin): 37.1094%
     - Average similarity (bin): 52.352%
 - These are similar results as the original function, with the averages staying the same.

+### Salted string demonstration
+    Input: I bought pizza for 10,000 bitcoin!
+    Generated salt: 7FumfFcrCQ
+    Hash without salt: d9c1c590c469dfb54e53f04ae3fd9535b8697dbcb8697dbcc31dde33e23b1367
+    Hash with salt: f6ae61c67a407160f6ae61c67e2f1983f401e35afe0ac3ddb651702c6ebc86f9

+## Conclusion

+- The AI improved algorithm yields same results as the original, whith slighly smaller computing duration.
+- AI tried to improve the avalanche effect of the algorithm as well, but did not achieve better similarity results.
+However, they did eliminate the posibility for calculated guesses because of higher mixing (which could have been a problem in the original).